-DHAT 135: Advanced Diagnosis and Treatment Planning I
+DHAT 135: Diagnosis and Treatment Planning

 This course prepares students to collect and analyze oral and general health information, including clinical and psychological data, in order to develop a comprehensive dental treatment plan prioritized on urgency and risk assessment, and tailored to the individual needs of the patient.
+Students complete comprehensive exams on patients and document these encounters in clinical notes.